-Special consideration will be needed where 2 or more transactions are linked, i.e. when dealing in an instrument and placing a corresponding derivative transaction on the same underlying instrument, e.g. when holding a convertible bond and shorting the equity.
-In these circumstances the Firm's priority would be, by combining the transactions and placing them with a single broker/counterparty, to avoid unnecessary exposure to the client.
+Special consideration would be needed where 2 or more transactions are linked, i.e., when dealing in an instrument and placing a corresponding derivative transaction on the same underlying instrument, e.g., when holding a convertible bond and shorting the equity.
+This scenario is considered very unlikely taking into account the nature of the Firm's business activities.
+Nonetheless, in these circumstances the Firm's priority would be, by combining the transactions and placing them with a single broker/counterparty, to avoid unnecessary exposure to the client.
 In doing so, the Firm will, for the combined transaction, prioritise likelihood of successful combined execution, price for the convertible element, and overall cost.
 However, for the secondary equity transaction, the Firm would be prioritising price, which must match on both transactions, and speed, which is required in order to prevent the risk that price movement might remove the scope for the required matching, but de-prioritising costs, which may not be competitive if looked at in isolation, or which otherwise may not result in a successful hedge or offsetting position.